ginobean/clean-cobol/README.md

 Also note that linear nested if statements are supported.

 Terminators insertion example, for linear nested if's:

+Before:
 ----
     if foobar
         dosomething-0
     else if foobar2
         dosomething
     else if foobar3
         dosomething-2
     else if foobar4
         dosomething-3
     perform proc-7

+After:
 ----
     is transformed into:
     if foobar
         dosomething-0
     else if foobar2
         dosomething
     else if foobar3
         dosomething-2
     else if foobar4
         dosomething-3
     end-if *> foobar4
     end-if *> foobar3
     end-if *> foobar2
     end-if *> foobar
     perform proc-7
 ---

 IDEAL USE CASE: